erjosito/ansible-azure-lab/README.md

 }
 </pre>

-**Step 4.** Now re-run the template issuing the same command as in step 1 one more time, and verify after the run that the probe is now back to port 22:
+**Step 4.** Now re-run the template issuing the same command as in step 1 one more time (this time it will take a bit longer to run than in Step 2, since the load balancer needs to be reprovisioned), and verify after the run that the probe is now back to port 22:

 <pre lang="...">
 <b>ansible-playbook ~/ansible-azure-lab/new_ARM_deployment.yml --extra-vars "resgrp=ansiblelab location=westeurope"</b>